hozana/next-translate-routes/README.md

 Two helpers are exposed to translate/untranslate urls:

-- fileUrlToUrl transforms a file url into a translated url
+- `fileUrlToUrl` transforms a file url into a translated url
-- urlToFileUrl transforms a translated url into a file url
+- `urlToFileUrl` transforms a translated url into a file url

-Both of them take 2 arguments: an url and a locale.
+Both of them take 2 arguments: an url and a locale. `fileUrlToUrl` can take an extra option argument to prevent it to throw and return undefined instead if the file url is not found: `{ throwOnError: false }`.

 #### Alternate pages (SEO)